National Institute for Health and Care Excellence: Policy history

-The notion of an Institute to determine the clinical effectiveness of interventions first emerged at the end of John Major's Conservative Government as moves elsewhere were being made to set professionally agreed standards for clinical care.
+The notion of an Institute to determine the effectiveness of clinical interventions first emerged at the end of John Major's Conservative Government as moves elsewhere were being made to set professionally agreed standards for clinical care.
 In 1997, the UK National Screening Committee (NSC) had been established by Sir Kenneth Calman and Muir Gray (now Sir Muir Gray) by the Policy Team led by Timothy Riley for the Department of Health.
 The NSC aimed to ensure that evidence-based medicine informed policy making on what national screening programmes were approved for funding and what quality assurance mechanisms should be in place.
 This was a timely action as screening quality in breast cancer screening services came under question at Exeter in 1997 and followed in the wake of the 1995 Calman-Hine Report.

 The idea of what was originally called the National Institute for Clinical Excellence took root when Labour came to power in 1997.
 Frank Dobson became Secretary of State and was supported by a team of Ministers keen on introducing clinical and health outcome measures to achieve improvements in the quality and delivery of care.
 The team included Alan Milburn, Baroness Margaret Jay, and Tessa Jowell.
 The name and mission was agreed in a meeting between the Ministerial team, Timothy Riley and Felicity Harvey shortly after the election and it was agreed that NICE should be described in the first policy white paper, The New NHS: Modern, Dependable 1997.
 Timothy Riley led the team that developed the policy and for NICE and which managed the legislation through Parliament in addition to implementing the new institute as a Special Health Authority.
 Timothy Riley joined Sir Michael Rawlins (the then recently appointed Chair of NICE) at the Health Select Committee in February 1999 where questions were raised as to whether NICE was just a means to "ration" healthcare.
 Sir Michael Rawlins and Timothy Riley presented a compelling case that positioned NICE as a standards setting body first and foremost.

 However, the reality was that although NICE was principally aimed at aligning professional standards through clinical guidelines and audit, the acceptability of drugs, devices and technological interventions in defining those standards, could not be ignored and so the concept of a "fourth hurdle" for drugs accessing the NHS market was invoked.
 This controversial policy shift meant that NICE was critical for decisions on drug reimbursement.
 Indeed, the first drug appraisal by NICE was on the drug Relenza which was turned down amidst criticisms from Glaxo-Wellcome that the appraisal had been fast tracked.
 Later, this policy development whereby the criteria for decision making, the role of costs, and the degree to which decisions of NICE and the secretary of state would be binding on clinicians was analysed by Andrew Dillon, Trevor Gibbs, Timothy Riley, and Trevor A. Sheldon.
 As of 1 February 2022, its chief executive is Samantha Roberts, who succeeded Gillian Leng.